safakkbilici/x-tagger/README.md

   * Prior RegEx tagger for computational efficiency in HMMs (language dependent).
   * Beam search.

-Remainder: x-tagger is still in beta version and one-person project.
+Remainder: x-tagger is currently in beta release and one-person project.

 ## Examples